 Also, make sure that the thermostat’s panel is pressed in perfectly.
 Otherwise, your

-If none of the tips above helped and you want to make sure that your Goodman thermostat is not receiving any power, then find a multimeter.
+If none of the tips above helped and you want to be certain whether your Goodman thermostat is receiving any power, then find a multimeter.

-Set the thing to the voltage option, turn the meter dial to 24 V and touch the R terminal with the meter probe (the other probe should be touching another terminal).
-The reading has to be between 22 and 26 volts.
+Set the multimeter to the voltage option, turn the meter dial to 24 V(AC), and touch the R terminal with the meter probe (the other probe should be touching another terminal, typically C).
+The reading should be between 22 and 28 volts.